mokazuma/imhistR/README.md

 imhistR
 =======

 imhistR is the easy image processing tool.
-This package can focussed for luminance, RGB, Lab, and HSB(HSV) with image.
-It motivated to visualization image luminance and color space.
+This package focussed for luminance, RGB, Lab, and HSB(HSV) with image.
+It motivated to visualize image luminance and color space.
 It have two main goals:

--   Draw image histgramn easily in R.
+-   Draw image histgramn quickly in R.

 -   Calculate descriptive stastics (Mean, SD, Skew, Kurtsis) by one command.